Som-Energia/somenergia-poetry-docker-workshop/slides/dependency-and-packaging-slides.md

 ---
-# Fifth level: Automate stuff
+# Fifth level: Automate what should be automated

 - Automate a development environment using docker compose and devcontainers
 - Automate releases of your package using Github Actions